Elisabeth Wild: Career

 Wild exhibited with her daughter Vivian Suter in several two-person shows, including at the Mistake Room in Los Angeles in 2015, Proyectos Ultravioleta in 2016, Karma International in Los Angeles in 2017, and The Power Plant in Toronto in 2018.
 In 2018 she exhibited at the Carbon 12 gallery in Dubai.

 In 2017 she exhibited side-by-side with Suter at Documenta 14, in an exhibition curated by Adam Szymczyk.

 She died at her home in Guatemala in 2020, aged 98.

 Legacy

 Rosalind Nashashibi's 2017 film Vivian’s Garden depicts the relationship of Wild and her artist daughter Vivian Suter.

-In 2020 wild's cover design for the London Underground's pocket Tube map was published.
+In 2020 Wild's cover design for the London Underground's pocket Tube map was published.

 Her work is included in the Kontakt Collection and in the collection of the Art Institute of Chicago.

 The book Elisabeth Wild: Fantasías, documenting Wild's collage work, was edited by Adam Szymczyk and published by MIT Press in 2021.

+The retrospective Elisabeth Wild.
+Imagination Factory, held at Mumok in Vienna, Austria in 2023 and 2024 was the first exhibition to show works from all creative periods of the artist.